sajayprakash/megathread/README.md

 # Piracy

-> ℹ️ I do not condone piracy.
+> ⚠️ I do not condone piracy.
 These links are only for educational purposes.

+## Software

 - [r/Piracy Megathread 🌟](https://old.reddit.com/r/Piracy/wiki/megathread) - A very carefully curated list of sites for anything Piracy related.
 Probably the only site you will need to bookmark.

+- [SpotX](https://github.com/SpotX-Official/SpotX) - Patched version of Spotify to give an ad-free experience.

+## Entertainment

+- [FMHY 🌟](https://fmhy.net/) - A collection of media piracy sites, tools and guides.

+### Anime
+- [The Index 🌟](https://theindex.moe/) - A curated list of websites for Japanese media like Anime and other weeb stuff.

 # Mobile